*** Revised and updated (2021) ***

-After suffering at the hands of his master who saw fit to have him beaten and whipped at even the slightest offence, as well as being short changed on his already inadequate supplies and rations by the overseer, in 1840 Westwood absconded from his assignment again.
+After suffering at the hands of his master, who saw fit to have him beaten and whipped at even the slightest offence, as well as being short changed on his already inadequate supplies and rations by the overseer, in 1840 Westwood absconded again.
 When he was inevitably caught, he was given another fifty lashes and sent to work in an iron gang near Goulburn.
-Conditions here were even worse than at his first assignment, but he knew it was fleeting and expected to be sent to a new assignment when he was done.
+Conditions here were even worse than at his first assignment, but he knew it would be fleeting and expected to be sent to a new assignment when he was done.

 By his own account, there were several close shaves with police, including one where a supposed friend had taken money from him to purchase a Christmas dinner, but had instead procured the constabulary.
 On another occasion he narrowly avoided capture by hiding in a tree.
 Westwood had become a fly in the ointment to law enforcement, but it would only escalate.